 This paper follows the literature concerning the Great Divergence.
 After the First Great Divergence, the West was advanced while the East was lagging.
 Pomeranz (2021) points out that the world before 1800 was pluralistic, without a single economic center, and the West did not have an obvious unique endogenous advantage.
 Only after the full development of industrialization in Europe in the 19th century did a dominant Western European center gradually emerge.
 Baldwin (2018) further points out the concept of "the Great Convergence."
-In the 1990s, with the development of information technology and the decline in communication costs, there was the separation of production processes and the transfer of industrialization of developing countries and brought about the "Great Convergence" of the East and the West.
+In the 1990s, with the development of production processes and the transfer of industries from developed countries to developing countries, which led to the rapid industrialization of developing countries and brought about the "Great Convergence" of the East and the West.
 Following this literature, in this paper, we find evidence of the Second Great Divergence, the great divergence between innovative and manufacturing activities.
 Baldwin (2018) focuses on the reduction of communication costs, while we emphasize that the increasing return to scale leads to the national concentration of high-tech products.